 The Nebraska Department of Environmental Quality (NDEQ) has completed the Source Water Assessment.
-Included in the assessment are a Wellhead Protection Area map, potential contaminant source inventory, vulnerability rating, and source water protection information.
-To view the Source Water Assessment or for more information please contact the person named above on this report or the NDEQ at (402) 471-6988 or go to www.deg.state.ne.us.
+Included in the assessment are a Wellhead Protection Area map, potential contaminant source inventory, and source water protection information.
+To view the Source Water Assessment or for more information please contact the person named above on this report or the NDEQ at (402) 471-3376 or go to http://deq.ne.gov.